StorXNetwork/storx-contracts/README.md

 The test results at the the time of deployment can be found [here](./test-result/staking-test.log)
 Staking test suite can be found [here](./test/Staking)

+## Community Tools

+ - [General Contract Viewer](http://gcv.raavan.online/) - using this tool you can interact with any contract by adding the ABI & address, by default SRX token details are shown.

 ## Troubleshooting